 Many entrepreneurs look for ways to fund their business but feel unsure about their options.
 That’s especially true among minority business owners: according to the SBA, only 5% of them get a loan!
 They often seek financial help but feel more comfortable getting the funds from their own savings or family.
 Does this sound familiar to you?
 If you are a minority business owner, the truth is you could be missing a unique opportunity to fund your business.
 There are alternative lenders and special programs out there that offer minority business loans specifically crafted for entrepreneurs like you.

-First things first… Can you be considered for programs created to help minority business owners?
+What else do you need to be considered for programs created to offer minority business loans and to help minority business owners?
 If you answer “Yes” to any of the following questions, you’re likely eligible for flexible loan programs to capitalize your business.

 - Do you run a business generating less than $1 million in sales?